Robright20/usher/concepts.md

 [TODO]

 ## Slotologie
-(check the freequencie at which two students correct each other)
+(check the frequency at which two students correct each other)

 - the moulinette grade is lower
 - the duration is less than 30 min